Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

     return render_template("master.html", message="This is the Contact Us page")
 ```

-In effect, **master.html** becomes a template for output, and you customize the output for each page by passing a variable named `message` into the template and referencing that variable in the template itself using Flask's special ``{{ }}` delimiters.
+In effect, **master.html** becomes a template for output, and you customize the output for each page by passing a variable named `message` into the template and referencing that variable in the template itself using Flask's `{{ }}` delimiters.

 ### Static files